faizilham/msc-thesis/main/ch7_implementation.typ

 == Annotating utilizable types, utilization status, and effects

 We use the annotation class feature for annotating utilization status and effects in the function signature.
 A type can be declared as utilizable by annotating it with a `@MustUtilize` annotation.
 Utilization status is annotated with `@Util(u)` annotation, which can be placed at parameters, return type, or the function itself to annotate the utilization of the function's context object.
-Utilization effects are annotated with `@Eff(e)`, which can also be placed at the affected parameters or the function itself in case of the context object's effect. @lst:AnnoFileType shows the example of annotation for File type and its methods.
+Utilization effects are annotated with `@Eff(e)`, which can also be placed at the affected parameters or the function itself in the case of the context object's effect. @lst:AnnoFileType shows the example of annotation for File type and its methods.

 #listing("Annotation for File class")[
 ```kt